Braspag/braspag.github.io/_i18n/en/_posts/emv3ds/2019-09-13-authorization-with-authentication.md

 # Authorization with Authentication

-After authentication is completed, it undergoes the authorization process by submitting the authentication data in the & quot; external authentication & quot; (node **ExternalAuthentication**).
+After authentication is completed, it undergoes the authorization process by submitting the authentication data in the "external authentication" (node **ExternalAuthentication**).
 This procedure is also valid for establishments that performed authentication outside Cielo (External MPI).

-For more details about 3DS 2.0, please visit: [https://braspag.github.io/manualp/emv3ds#o-que-%C3%A9-3ds-2.0?] (https://braspag.github.io/manualp/emv3ds#o-que-%C3%A9-3ds-2.0?)
+For more details about 3DS 2.0, please visit: [https://braspag.github.io//en/manualp/emv3ds](https://braspag.github.io//en/manualp/emv3ds)

 See example below, describing the submission of authentication data from the Pagador API authorization request.